Rich Reel

 and IC AMS (Analog Mixed Signal) design.

-- Firmware / Embedded - 40 years of almost continuous experience (starting in 1978) - Hard real-time,
+- Firmware / Embedded - 40+ years, near continuous experience since 1978 - Hard real-time,

 Bare metal from scratch -